vespine/LED_Cube_Driver-RPi/README.md

-# LED_Cube_Driver-RPi
+# LED_Cube_Pattern_Generator_RPi
-LED_Cube_Driver for RPi in C++ works with LED_Cube_Simulator
+LED_Cube_Pattern_Generator_RPi for Raspberry Pi in C++ works with LED_Cube_Simulator

 This is a Raspberry Pi application for generating 8x8x8 RGB LED Cube "patterns".
+NOTE: This is not a standalone "driver" for LED cube, it is a pattern generator that can send patterns to existing, real or virtual LED cubes.

 Have you have ever wanted to play with generating LED Cube patterns in software but don't have a real cube?
 This Raspberry Pi pattern generator works with my Windows LED_Cube_simulator.

 There's a little bit of setup required to get this working.